Unity-Technologies/UGS-SQL-Cookbook/README.md

 ### Prerequisites

 This cookbook assumes a basic understanding of SQL `SELECT` statements and a concrete knowledge of what data you are sending in to UGS Analytics through events.
+Note, many of the sample queries in this cookbook do make use of `WHERE` clauses, also known as Common Table Expressions (CTEs).
+More context regarding CTEs can be found under the [Best Practices section](#using-common-table-expressions).

 Naturally, to use these queries, you should have some data already populating in the for your game.
 If you intend to use the Data Access queries, you should have the feature enabled and a data share set up for your account.